Masters 2026 odds, picks, predictions, props: Expert fading Tyrrell Hatton in best bets at Augusta National

 SportsLine golf expert Brady Kannon just locked in his best bets for the 2026 Masters at Augusta National Golf Club in Augusta, Ga.

-The Masters 2026 gets underway on Thursday, April 9, and this will be the 90th edition of the event.
-The tournament, with a $21 million Masters purse, will be played on a par-72 course measuring 7,555 yards.
-Tiger Woods and Phil Mickelson will not play this year for personal reasons, but other past winners in the field include Patrick Reed (+3500) and Hideki Matsuyama (+4000).
+After finally slaying all of his past demons by winning last year's Masters Tournament and completing the career grand slam, Rory McIlroy will look to win his second Masters in a row.
+He remains one of this year's favorites at +1200, trailing only Scottie Scheffler (+500), Jon Rahm (+950) and Bryson DeChambeau (+1000).
+It had taken McIlroy 11 years to finally complete his career grand slam, having last won a major in 2014.
+Despite numerous failures and the pressure mounting, he finally broke through in 2025.

+The 90th edition of the Masters tees off on Thursday, and has a $21 million purse.
+It will be played on the par-72, 7,555-yard Augusta National Golf Club course.
+Among those past winners not competing due to personal reasons include Tiger Woods and Phil Mickelson.
 Before making any 2026 Masters picks, you need to see the 2026 Masters predictions from golf expert Brady Kannon.

 Kannon is an elite golfing expert with more than 30 years of experience in the industry.
 He has called eight major winners since 2013 and hit six PGA winners, including 110-1 longshot Harris English at the Farmers Insurance Open, in 2025.
 He also hit on Matt Fitzpatrick (15-1) at the Valspar Championship on March 22 for an outright winner.
 Additionally, he's 32-27-4 on head-to-head picks since joining SportsLine.